jrroosevelt/VS2PCG/Card clarifications A-L.md

 ## Guillotine
 *Set: Crossover Vol. 3*

 **La Fleur du Mal** lets you force your opponent to "pass" while in combat instead of playing a plot twist, using a super power, or powering up.
-For example, if Guillotine attacks a character, you could pass and then force your opponent to pass, which will cauase the combat to resolve.
-Or you c
+For example, if Guillotine attacks a character, you could pass and then force your opponent to pass, which will cause the combat to resolve.
+Or you could take an action, cause your opponent to pass, then take another action before they get to act.

+^(Source: Rule Insert)

 # Hawkeye
 ## [Hawkeye](http://vs.tcgbrowser.com/images/cards/big/COS-006.jpg) (MC - Illustrated)